mmmmmm1988/YangChi_resume/README.md

 **12/2013 - Present**: Software Engineer, Cisco Systems

+I work in the Core Software Group (CSG) at Cisco.
+Specifically I work on network policy infra across many platforms on Cisco IOS systems.
+Some interesting works that I contributed:

+(1) Code convergence of the network policy infra between two major branches of Cisco IOS systems.

+(2) WPM (Wireless Provisioning Module): A event-driven module sits in-between wireless controller and policy infra to help applying dynamic policies onto wireless entities like AP, radio and clients.

+(3) Non-unique class ID in the policy infra to support non-unique priority levels in OpenFlow.

+(4) Network policy statistics: This is a small one.
+Just used an AVL tree to count and update policy types and client types, for the speed.

 ##EDUCATION

 **09/2008 - Present**: Ph.D. in Computer Science & Engineering, University of Cincinnati